Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 When your loan is in deferment you may or may not be responsible for paying the accrued interest on the loan.
 However, if your loan is in forbearance you will be responsible for paying the accrued interest on the loan.

 Some refinancing lenders, including SoFi, do offer unemployment protection which allows qualifying borrowers to pause their monthly loan payments in the event they unexpectedly lose their job.
-At SoFi, members also gain access to a career coach who can help as they search for their next job.

 Losing Any Remaining Grace Periods